Processor

 userId.
 Resolving it to bank or wallet details is the host’s job, supplied through the adapter’s own configuration. - No real provider ships with the lab.

-httpProcessoris a stub andthunesProcessoris an integration against one specific rail's documented API.
-Wiring a provider, holding its credentials, and verifying its sandbox are the host's responsibility. - The ledger.
-An adapter asks the provider to move money; it never touches the lab's accounts.
-Every posting — the reserve, the settle, the dead-letter reversal — happens inside the economy, driven by the worker and the webhook edge, not by the adapter.
+httpProcessoris the reference adapter and the edge shim delegates to a separately-shipped package.
+Wiring a provider, holding its credentials, and verifying its sandbox are the host’s responsibility. - The ledger.
+An adapter asks the provider to move money; it never touches the lab’s accounts.
+Every posting (the reserve, the settle, the dead-letter reversal) happens inside the economy, driven by the worker and the webhook edge.